MICAH AT A GLANCE

 FIND YOURSELF WITH THE MICAH COMMUNITY...
 Temple Micah moved into a larger building at the start of 2014 and is exploring potentialities of this new partnership with Park Hill United Methodist Church at 5209 Montview Blvd., Denver, CO 80207.
-One way to support the Micah Move-Over and be part of it is to contribute toward moving costs or items for the temple's new home.
-See updates about
+One way to support the Micah Move-Over is to contribute toward moving costs or items for the temple's

 FOLLOW US ON FACEBOOK